lambdalisue/vim-fern-git-status/README.md

 ## Performance

-Disable one by one if you face a performance issue.
+Disable the following options one by one if you encounter performance issues.

 ```vim
 " Disable listing ignored files/directories